PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 19:00:42
+Last updated: 2024-04-13 19:01:50
-Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin
+Random Quote: Despite the stupidity, the lies, you're compelled.
+The problem has been assigned and you'll stop at nothing until you find an answer.
+Because that is who you are. - Valery Legasov